 Hold sourcing parties

 Hold a party and supply free food.
 Ask employees from all departments to come.
-With their mobile devices powered-up, ask partygoers to hunt down potential sales candidates in their personal social networks.
+With their mobile devices powered up, ask partygoers to hunt down potential sales candidates in their social networks.

 Make it fun.
-Make it a contest/game for providing the most referrals.
-These events can give you candidates for open-jobs and create a bench of prospects.
+Make it a contest/game to provide the most referrals.
+These events can give you open job candidates and create a prospect bench.
 This is also a great way to build camaraderie with other departments.

 Source 3: Internal Staff

 The 3rd idea for recruiting new sales team members is to recruit!
 Recruit new salespeople from other departments.
-Current employees in purchasing, customer service, etc. might be interested in sales.
+Current purchasing, customer service employees, etc., might be interested in sales.
 Make sure you promote any job openings to all current employees.
 Heck, invite them to your sourcing party (see above).

 Source 4: Social Media